ClarenceDSilva/InterviewPrep/README.md

 # Interview Prep Questions
-Features leetcode and other Data-Structures and algorithm problems asked for interviews
+Features leetcode and other Data-Structures and algorithm problems commonly asked for interviews

-## Solutions are coded in Java
+## All solutions are coded in Java